The Village Board is comprised of the Mayor, Village Clerk and six Trustees, elected at-large to individual, four-year overlapping terms.

 Village Clerk Brian Simeur has served as Village Clerk since 1995 and has been active in the Bourbonnais community for many years.
 He is married to Denise, and they have one son, Chad, and daughter-in-law, Abby.

-Clerk Simeur graduated from Eastern Illinois University with a Bachelor of Science degree with a double major in Accounting and Finance.
-He is employed as the Senior Manager of Pay Services for CSL Behring in Bradley, Illinois.
-He is an avid Chicago Bears and Chicago Cubs fan.
+Clerk Simeur graduated from Eastern Illinois University with a Bachelor of Science degree while double majoring in Accounting and Finance.
+Brian retired as Head of Accounting Operations for CSL Behring in April 2022 after 35 years of service within their Finance organization.

 Trustee Greenlee previously owned Greenlee Supply Company, Inc. in Bourbonnais.
 He is a graduate of Bradley-Bourbonnais Community High School and Olivet Nazarene University.
-He enjoys golf and was a former member of the Kankakee County Regional Chamber of Commerce, a board member of Grace Bible Church and of the Bradley-Bourbonnais Community High School Foundation Board.
-Trustee Greenlee was an active supporter and led the Freedom Garden project located around the Freedom Sign at the ROTC building on South Main Street (US Route 45/52).
+He was a former member of the Kankakee County Regional Chamber of Commerce and of the Bradley-Bourbonnais Community High School Foundation Board.
+Trustee Greenlee is an active supporter and led the Freedom Sign and Freedom Garden projects located at Olivet Nazarene University's ROTC building on South Main Street (US Route 45/52).

 Trustee Rick Fischer was appointed to the Board of Trustees on June 2, 2008.
 He has been successfully re-elected and is currently serving his third term of office.
 Born in Quincy, Illinois, Trustee Fischer moved to Bourbonnais in 1981.
 He is married to his wife, Mary, and has two children and two grandchildren.